al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 I use jquery .ajax to go fetch the data of the sparql query defined above, do some data manipulation, plot it using [d3.js](http://mbostock.github.com/d3/), and finally output the prediction for today.

-Look at the source code of this page, to see how is all done.
+Look at the source code of this page, to see how it works.

 #### Quotes per day of the week: